trombik/freebsd-release/README.md

 freebsd-release
 ===============

-release(7) the latest FreeBSD release
+release(7) the latest FreeBSD release and stable